-- Weekly IEP pupil review (Class teacher and TA/HLTA) - SEND meetings (SENDCo and/or; class teacher, parents and carers, external professionals) - Termly Pupil Progress Meetings (Headteacher, Key Stage lead, SENDCo and Class teacher) - Thrive Assessments (Thrive Practitioner and Class teacher)
+- Weekly IEP pupil review (Class teacher and TA/HLTA) - SEND meetings (SENDCo and/or; class teacher, parents and carers, external professionals) - Termly Pupil Progress Meetings (Headteacher, Key Stage lead, SENDCo and Class teacher)

 Staff

 Members of the SMT and subject leaders regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered.